 Nursing homes often provide the best of care where we put our faith in looking after our loved ones.
-But the question is whether they always provide the safe environments we expect?
+But the question is do they always provide the safe environments we expect?
 Disappointingly, no. Nursing home abuse is getting into an epidemic status in the United States these days.

 What is considered nursing home abuse?